system76/docs/content/encrypt-extra.md

 ## Decrypt on Login

 If we would like to decrypt the drive on login into the system there are settings for the encryption.
 In the <u>Disks</u> application, select the drive that is encrypted then click on the LUKS partition.
 Click on the **Gear icons** on the bottom of the Volumes table, then click on **Edit Encryption Options...**.
 Unclick **User Session Defaults**.
-Now enter the Passphrase for the encrypted drive and hit **OK** button.
+Now enter the Passphrase for the encrypted drive and hit the **OK** button.
 It will ask for your password and once entered, the drive will be decrypted on login.

 ![Disks](/images/encrypt-extra/Encrypt-Options.png)